Kate Jones Dip.Couns, Reg.MBACP

-Reduced rate sessions are available when a block of 6 sessions is booked.
-The total fee is £210 and full payment is required as the first of these sessions begins which is non refundable.
-This can be booked at any point.
-Sessions cost £35 each by block booking.
+Reduced rate sessions are available to all when a block of 6 sessions is booked.
+The total fee is £220 and full payment is required as the first of these sessions begins which is non refundable.
+This can be booked at any point during therapy.

-Payment can be made by cash or cheque at each session, or through Bacs payment via mobile or internet banking on the day of your counselling session.
+Payment can be made by cash or cheque at each session, or through bank transfer via mobile or internet banking on the day of your counselling session.

 Parking is available.

 Central discreet location which is easily accessible.

-Please note that I may be with a client prior to your session time.
-It's appreciated if you arrive for your appointment at the agreed time.
+Please note that I may be in session with a client prior to your appointment time, and so arriving for your appointment at the agreed time would be most appreciated.
 Many thanks.